 Wayne Metropolitan Community Action Agency assistance programs.

-Dozens of social services and emergency assistance programs are administered by the Wayne Metropolitan Community Action Agency.
+Dozens of social services and emergency financial assistance programs are administered by the Wayne Metropolitan Community Action Agency.
 The organization provides services that offer both short term help and long term relief.
 Assistance may be available for rent, food, utility bills, job searches, foreclosure counseling and much more.
 They operate across the region, including in both metropolitan Detroit and Wayne County.

-Food and basic needs
+Free food and basic needs

 Food programs are offered in partnership with pantries, churches, food banks, and social service groups across Wayne County.
 Both groceries and maybe even non-food items are offered.
 The agency or its partners may have some vouchers or gift certificates that can be used to shop at local retail stores as well.
 For information or referrals dial (734) 284 -6999.